Are you looking for some fun facts about Albania?

 #13 Ride first, pay later

-One of the surprising things about Albanian buses ( apart from the fact that they don’t follow any strict timetable) is that you pay your ticket on arrival at your destination, not before.
+One of the surprising things about Albanian buses ( apart from the fact that they don’t follow any strict timetable) is that you pay for your ticket on arrival at your destination, not before.
 Clearly, Albanian drivers trust the passengers enough to allow the payment at the end!

 #14 Byzantine stone towns & castles